astronomer/docs/learn/external-python-operator.md

 ## Other methods for running tasks in isolated environments

-Airflow has several other options for running tasks in isolated environments.
-Which you should choose  depends on your use case and your Airflow infrastructure.
+Airflow has several other options for running tasks in isolated environments:

 - [The KubernetesPodOperator](https://docs.astronomer.io/learn/kubepod-operator).
 This operator is ideal for users who are running Airflow on Kubernetes and want more control over the resources and infrastructure used to run the task in addition to package management.
 Downsides include more complex setup and higher task latency.
 - [The PythonVirtualenvOperator](https://registry.astronomer.io/providers/apache-airflow/modules/pythonvirtualenvoperator).
 This operator works similarly to the ExternalPythonOperator, but it creates and destroys a new virtual environment for each task.
 This operator is ideal if you don't want to persist your virtual environment.
 Downsides include higher task latency since the environment must be created each time the task is run.